 - View the pull request in GitHub and confirm that only intended changes are included, especially if there are changes made to

-- Pull requests that contain only CSS changes (or do not contain any files with extensions that we review, such as PHP and JS) will be auto-approved.
+- Pull requests that contain only CSS changes (or do not contain any files with extensions that are not reviewed by the VIP Code Analysis Bot, such as PHP and JS) will be auto-approved.

 - Development related to the pull request should be complete, with the exception of changes made to address feedback from the VIP Code Analysis Bot and the VIP reviewer’s comments.

 - When making changes in response to a review, minimize the number of new commits in order to simplify the reviews needed.